dagster-io/dagster-cloud-action/CONTRIBUTING.md

 % echo $YOUR_GITHUB_PAT | docker login ghcr.io -u $YOUR_GITHUB_USERNAME --password-stdin
 ```

 ## Step 2.
-Clear working dir, determine the new point version
+Determine the new point version and create a release branch,

 ```
 % git checkout main